Scarlett100/tech257_python/API/api_research.md

  Representational State Transfer can be shortened to rest.

 A RESTful API can be seen as a bridge.
 It allows two computers to talk to each other via the internet.
 RESTful API's provide a structured way for data and commands to be shared, securely.
+As REST API's are stateless, this , makes them to be considered as restful as it has all the information needed to process a request.

 ## 3. What is HTTP? (what does it stand for and what is it used for?
 What is HTTPS?)